-Teaching the Theory Practice and Nursing-instructing basic or advanced nursing students and providing continuing nursing education to registered nurses.
+Teaching the Theory and Practice of Nursing-instructing basic or advanced nursing students and providing continuing nursing education to registered nurses.

-Assistive Personnel-an individual who is trained to function in an assistive role to the licensed nurse in the provision of patient activities as delegated by the nurse.
+Unlicensed Assistive Personnel-an unlicensed individual who is trained to function in an assistive role to the licensed nurse in the provision of patient activities as delegated by the nurse.